MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 - **Clinical trials and research** – Help clinical research teams integrate and offer a wide range of in-home and wearable medical devices to the study participant.
 In other words, offer a quasi-Bring-Your-Own-Device (BYOD) option to your study participants.

-- **Data science and population health analytics** – The activiy and physiological data will be available in the industry FHIR standard as well as other open-source data formats (JSON and Parquet).
+- **Data science and population health analytics** – The activity and physiological data will be available in the industry FHIR standard format, as well as other open-source data formats (JSON and Parquet).
 In addition to the data format, native connectors are provided to help with the data analysis and transformation.
 Including connectors such as the Power BI connector for FHIR, Synapse Serverless SQL views and Spark clusters in Synapse.

-This solution also provides a parameterized method to anonymize the dataset for de-identified research purpose.
+   This solution also provides a parameterized method to anonymize the dataset for de-identified research purposes.
+This "secondary use data" can be analyzed and used to find best practices and support clinical evidence-based workflows.
+Observations stored in the FHIR server can be used to find variances and workflows that promote the best outcomes and practices.

 - **Enable healthcare providers** - Providers will be able to:
    - gain better insights into patient health status